 She directed and co-produced «Colombia: Promises and Bullets», a documentary on the internal conflict in Colombia.
 The documentary was broadcast in England, Spain and presented at various venues and film festivals and events in Europe, including the «Discovering Latin America Film Festival», London.

-This year some of her work was included in the National Literary Anthology “Cronistas Bogotanos” that will be published shortly in Colombia.
+Her work was included in the National Literary Anthology “Cronistas Bogotanos” , published in Colombia.

 Born in the UK in 1946, he graduated in Chemistry from Imperial College in 1968, worked in biophysical research, then trained as a teacher and taught Chemistry and Maths in schools and colleges for many years.